Alternate universes in Archie Comics: Archie's Weird Mysteries

+Starting with issue #25, the series was renamed Archie's Mysteries (number of issues published: 10 (#25–34), Feb.
+2003 – June 2004), severing its ties to the cartoon.
+In addition to switching its focus to more grounded mysteries, it also depicted the Archie gang as a detective group called the "Teen Scene Investigators" alongside Chuck Clayton, complete with an origin story.
+The rebranded series was ultimately canceled after nine more issues.

 The Archies

 Starting in c.
 1967, the band The Archies occasionally appeared in madcap adventures seemingly modeled on the popular television show The Monkees.
 The stories were notable for puns and slapstick humor, which often broke the fourth wall.
 Followed by The New Archies.

 Betty Cooper, Betty Cooper

 Betty and Me #79–86 (Oct.
 1976–Aug.
 1977) — A satire of Mary Hartman, Mary Hartman (itself a parody of soap opera cliches and other such melodramas), this multi-issue epic placed Archie and the gang in one outlandish, tragic situation after another.
 The characters spoke in hesitant, over-dramatic tones, and the issues had narrations, unlike previous spinoffs.
 Notable subplots included Jughead being stalked by a homicidal "limping man", Betty being possessed by a Puritan witch named Felicity Goodbody, and Betty's uncle Draco, a vampire (who never appeared in any other stories) being hunted by a count.
 A running gag involved the mysterious "gypsy lady" who apparently would be able to explain everything, but she failed to show up until the final story (much to the narrator's annoyance) and in truth proved to be no help at all.
 In typical Archie fashion, the entire story wrapped itself up neatly in the final story, with a happy ending and everything returning to the status quo.